 Relative Poverty is an ongoing body of work being created by Les Monaghan with families defined as destitute in Doncaster, South Yorkshire.
 It is a process-led photographic investigation both documentary and collaborative, that deals with issues of agency, visibility, public engagement and fairness of representation.
 Relative Poverty is being exhibited in all 25 Doncaster libraries, beginning with Askern Community Library and Balby Community Library in May 2017.
-It will be exhibited at Sheffield Central Library from 10 June 2017.
+It was exhibited at Sheffield Central Library in June 2017.
 All names in italics in the texts are pseudonyms.